-We entered into an employment agreement with Mr. Kim in November 2018.
-Under the terms of his employment agreement, Mr. Kim was eligible to receive a base salary of \$375,000 and an annual target incentive opportunity of 40% of his annual base salary based upon the assessment by the Compensation Committee of Mr. Kim's performance and other conditions as the Board shall have determined in its sole discretion on an annual basis.
-Pursuant to his employment agreement, Mr. Kim was subject to a covenant not to disclose our confidential information during his employment term and an assignment of intellectual property rights.
-Also, during his employment term and for a period of 12 months thereafter, Mr. Kim covenanted not to compete with us and not to solicit any of our customers, vendors or employees.
+We entered into an employment agreement with Mr. Loiacono in August 2016, which was later amended on November 27, 2018.
+Under the terms of his employment agreement, Mr. Loiacono was eligible to receive a base salary of \$275,000 and an annual performance bonus of up to thirty-five percent (35%) of the his annual base salary, based on goals and other conditions as the Board (or duly authorized committee thereof), shall determine in its sole discretion on an annual basis.
+Pursuant to his employment agreement, Mr. Loiacono was subject to a covenant not to disclose our confidential information during his employment term and an assignment of intellectual property rights.
+Also, during his employment term and for a period of 12 months thereafter, Mr. Loiacono covenanted not to compete with us and not to solicit any of our customers, vendors or employees.

-Under Mr. Kim's employment agreement, if his employment had been terminated by us for cause or by Mr. Kim without good reason (each as defined in his employment agreement) during the term of the agreement, he would have been entitled to receive his Accrued Compensation.
-If Mr. Kim's employment was terminated by us without cause or by Mr. Kim for good reason, subject to Mr. Kim's execution of a release of claims against us, and in addition to the payment of the Accrued Compensation, Mr. Kim would have been entitled to (i) a payment equal to 12 months of his annual base salary as in effect at the termination date and (ii) a pro-rated bonus payment equal to his target annual performance bonus for the calendar year in which his employment was terminated (the "Kim Additional Severance Payments").
-Mr. Kim would have also been eligible for continued health insurance coverage until the earliest of (i) 12 months after the date of Mr. Kim's termination, (ii) the expiration of Mr. Kim's eligibility for COBRA coverage and (iii) the date Mr. Kim becomes eligible for substantially equivalent health insurance coverage.
+Under Mr. Loiacono's employment agreement, if his employment had been terminated by us for cause or by Mr. Loiacono without good reason (each as defined in his employment agreement) during the term of the agreement, he would have been entitled to receive his Accrued Compensation.
+If Mr. Loiacono's employment was terminated by us without cause or by Mr. Loiacono for good reason, subject to Mr. Loiacono's execution of a release of claims against us, and in addition to the payment of the Accrued Compensation, Mr. Loiacono would have been entitled to a payment equal to 12 months of his annual base salary as in effect at the termination date.
+In addition, he also was entitled to receive upon termination any annual performance bonus that, as of the date of termination, has been earned by Mr. Loiacono but has not yet been paid by the Company to Mr. Loiacono for the calendar year prior to the calendar year in which termination occurs.
+For the calendar year in which termination occurs, he also was entitled to receive an Annual Performance Bonus payable at the highest performance amount for the pro rata portion of the calendar year he served the Company, provided that, he had has served a minimum of six months during the calendar year of any termination under this subsection.
+In addition, the Company shall pay the cost for Mr. Loiacono to continue his health insurance benefits under COBRA for a period of twelve (12) months after termination of employment, or the Company will fund an alternative health care insurance plan for the same dollar amount as would be payable under COBRA for such period (collectively, the "Loiacono Additional Severance Payments").

-If Mr. Kim's employment had been terminated by us without cause or by him for good reason during the period of 12 months following a change in control of us (as defined in his employment agreement), in lieu of the Kim Additional Severance Payments described above and subject to Mr. Kim's execution of a release of claims, Mr. Kim would have been entitled to (i) a payment equal to 12 months of his annual base salary as in effect at the termination date, (ii) a bonus payment equal to his target annual performance bonus for the year of termination and (iii) vesting of all of Mr. Kim's outstanding equity awards subject to time-based vesting requirements, such that all such equity awards would have been fully vested as of the date of Mr. Kim's termination.
-Mr. Kim would have also been eligible for continued health insurance coverage until the earliest of (i) 12 months after the date of Mr. Kim's termination, (ii) the expiration of Mr. Kim's eligibility for COBRA coverage and (iii) the date Mr. Kim becomes eligible for substantially equivalent health insurance coverage.
+If Mr. Loiacono's employment had been terminated by us without cause or by him for good reason during the period of 12 months following a change in control of us (as defined in his employment agreement), in lieu of the Loiacono Additional Severance Payments described above and subject to Mr. Loiacono's execution of a release of claims, Mr. Loiacono would have been entitled to (i) a payment equal to eight months of his annual base salary as in effect at the termination date and (ii) a bonus payment equal to his target annual performance bonus for the year of termination.
+Mr. Loiacono would have also been eligible for continued health insurance coverage until the earliest of (i) eight months after the date of Mr. Loiacono's termination, (ii) the expiration of Mr. Loiacono's eligibility for COBRA coverage and (iii) the date Mr. Loiacono becomes eligible for substantially equivalent health insurance coverage.